 - Give your evening a jump start with a whole hour on Oxygen Freejumping Acton’s 150 interconnected trampolines, dodging obstacles along the way (last session 7pm).

-- Visit the former home of the BBC, Television Centre, which now boasts restaurants, bars and the soon-to-open Electric Cinema.
+- Visit the former home of the BBC, Television Centre, which now boasts restaurants, bars and the Electric Cinema.

 - Do some late-night shopping at Westfield London, with most designer outlets open until 10pm.